lemma-osu/sklearn-raster/docs/pages/guide/raster_formats.md

 ### Xarray Dataset

-An `xr.Dataset` in the shape `(y, x)` with bands stored as variables can also be used with `sklearn-raster` estimators.
+An `xr.Dataset` in the shape `(y, x)` with bands stored as variables can also be used with a `FeatureArrayEstimator`.
 It offers similar benefits to `xr.DataArray`, with the added ability to mix data types[^mixed-types] and NoData values across bands.

 Load a `Dataset` from a GeoTIFF file using `rioxarray`: